 | Diagnose user devices, operating systems, software, and access problems | A+ | Ticket-style troubleshooting notes, user communication, and escalation examples. |

-| Explain networks, IP, DNS, routing basics, and network troubleshooting | Network+ or CCNA | Lab diagrams, packet/network notes, troubleshooting writeups, and command evidence. |
+| Explain networks, IP, DNS, routing basics, and network troubleshooting | Network+ or CCNA | Lab diagrams, sample/network notes, troubleshooting writeups, and command evidence. |

 | Understand security controls, threats, identity, and operations vocabulary | Security+ | Alert triage notes, access-review examples, basic incident writeups, and risk explanation. |